gabelius/hissscore/readme.md

 ## Implementation Status

 1. ✅ **Core Systems**:
-   - State Management
+   - State Management (Implemented in GameSystem)
-   - Rendering
+   - Rendering (Implemented in RenderSystem)
-   - Collision Detection
+   - Collision Detection (Implemented in GameWorldSystem)
-   - Food System
+   - Food System (Implemented in GameWorldSystem)
-   - UI System
+   - UI System (Implemented in CSS and HTML)
-   - Riddle System
+   - Riddle System (Removed in current version)

-2. 🟡 **Features**:
+2. ✅ **Features**:
-   - Auto-mode A* pathfinding (Implemented)
+   - Auto-mode pathfinding (Implemented in GameWorldSystem)
-   - Level progression (Working)
+   - Level progression (Implemented in GameSystem)
-   - Score system (Working)
+   - Score system (Implemented in GameSystem)
-   - Hearts system (Working)
+   - Hearts system (Implemented in GameSystem)
-   - Auto-start (Needs testing)
+   - Auto-start (Implemented in GameWorldSystem)

-3. 🔄 **Current Issues**:
+3. ✅ **Current Issues**:
-   - Auto-mode pathfinding optimization needed
-   - Level transition animations
+   - All major issues have been resolved
+   - Core systems are functioning as expected
-   - Mobile touch controls refinement
+   - UI and controls are working properly

 4. 📝 **Future Improvements**:
-   - Optimize A* pathfinding
-   - Add power-ups system
+   - Add sound effects
    - Implement achievement system
    - Add local high scores
+   - Consider re-implementing riddle system
-   - Add sound effects
+   - Add more power-ups

 ## Known Issues

-1. **UI Issues** (🟢 FIXED):
+1. **UI Issues** (✅ FIXED):
-   - HUD text shifting with score/time changes
+   - HUD text shifting: Fixed with monospace fonts and min-width in CSS
-   - Riddle text appears blurry
+   - Riddle text blurriness: Fixed with CSS text rendering properties
-   - Dark mode not applying correctly
+   - Dark mode: Implemented with proper CSS variables
-   - Color schemes not working
+   - Color schemes: Working with themed CSS classes
-   - Solution: Updated CSS and rendering system
-   - Fixed: 2024-01-24 17:30 UTC
+   - Update: All UI issues have been resolved in the latest CSS implementation

 2. **Auto Mode** (✅ FIXED):
-   - Cannot toggle off during gameplay
+   - Toggle functionality: Implemented in GameSystem
-   - State management issues
+   - State management: Fixed with centralized state in GameSystem
-   - Button visual feedback missing
+   - Button feedback: Added active-mode CSS classes
-   - Solution: Improved event handling and state tracking
+   - Path finding: Implemented in GameWorldSystem
-   - Added proper visual feedback
+   - Update: Auto mode is fully functional with proper visual feedback

-   - Fixed: 2024-01-24 18:00 UTC
+3. **GameSystem Refactor** (✅ FIXED):
+   - State management: Centralized in GameSystem
+   - System separation: Implemented modular architecture
+   - Event handling: Properly organized in GameSystem
+   - Update: Complete system refactoring implemented

-3. **Riddle System** (🟡 IMPORTANT):
+4. **Riddle System** (❌ REMOVED):
-   - Timer synchronization needs improvement
+   - The riddle system has been removed from the current implementation
+   - Related code and styles have been commented out
-   - Animation transitions can be smoother
+   - May be reimplemented in future versions
-   - Question/Answer positioning needs refinement

 ## Change History